 Most often, there are marks on the teeth that make the material appear to be porous.

 Overall, if you require a replacement gear set of advice on remedying fretting wear, Titan Machine is your reputable source for expertise on all things gear related!
-Contact us today for a quote, consultation, or more information on our high-quality elevator products.
+Contact us today for a quote, consultation, or more information on the high-quality elevator products we provide.